rizzcoder/retina-struc-func-framework/README.md

 1. Install MATLAB from the link provided above.
 2. Install FIJI/ImageJ 1.54d from the link provided above.
-3. Configure FIJI to work with MATLAB by following the steps here - [MIJ]
+3. Configure FIJI to work with MATLAB by adding it to the MATLAB path.
+Eg. If FIJI was installed on the Desktop, then add the following to the MATLAB path: C:\Users\RS\Desktop\fiji-win64\Fiji.app\scripts

 ## License